 Many in attendance used the event as a time to celebrate life, remember family, or work to overcome past hardships.

-also works to support multiple non-profits and charities.
+The event also works to support multiple non-profits and charities.